Skip to main content

 • Knowing this, we focus investments on improvements like roundabouts and pedestrian crossings.

-Our ARTS program targets the most unsafe roadways statewide, but today's funding level cannot keep pace with these trends.
+Our ARTS program targets roadways with the highest potential for safety improvements statewide, but today's funding level cannot keep pace with these trends.

-A stacked column chart showing an in increase in recent years of fatal and serious injury crashes on ODOT and local roads, 2023 initial data indicates a slight reduction compared to 2022.
+A stacked column chart showing an increase in recent years of fatal and serious injury crashes on ODOT and local roads.
+2024 preliminary data do indicate a slight decrease from 3631 in 2023 to 3419 in 2024.

 Statewide, all types of crashes have increased